 The Company defines a reporting unit as an operating segment.
+The Company's goodwill resides in its Private Client Division ("PCD") reporting unit.
 Goodwill of a reporting unit is subject to at least an annual test for impairment to determine if the estimated fair value of a reporting unit is less than its carrying amount.
 Goodwill of a reporting unit is required to be tested for impairment between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
 Due to the volatility in the financial services sector and equity markets in general, determining whether an impairment of goodwill has occurred is increasingly difficult and requires management to exercise significant judgment.
-The Company's annual goodwill impairment analysis performed as of December 31, 2018 applied the following valuation methodologies:
+The Company's annual goodwill impairment analysis performed as of December 31, 2019 applied the following valuation methodologies: